Nepal PM Oli calls upon political parties to form all-party govt and hold elections | Politics

 Oli said Parliament could not ensure stability in the country even after it was restored on February 23 through judicial intervention.

+He claimed that he tried to prevent the lower house of Parliament from being dissolved.

-“I made my last ditch effort to form an alternative government as per Article 76 (5) after being assured of support from the Janata Samajbadi Party (JSP).
-However, Opposition parties, who played a dirty game of politics, forced the president to dismiss their claim for a new government,” he was quoted as saying.
+"I made my last ditch effort to form an alternative government as per Article 76 (5) after being assured of support from the Janata Samajbadi Party (JSP).
+However, Opposition parties, who played a dirty game of politics, forced the president to dismiss their claim for a new government," he said.

 "Due to their erroneous claim, I was the victim and Parliament was dissolved as per the constitutional provisions,'' he said.